Hamunii/ToiletLeechIsReal/README.md

 # Toilet Leech Is Real

+> [!NOTE]
-### Note: This project is still very much a WIP.
+> This project is still very much a WIP.
 See the progress at the bottom of this page

 This repository contains the full source code for the Toilet Leech enemy for Lethal Company, including the Unity project which can be used to make an asset bundle.
 This project is designed to be used as a template/reference for creating your own modded enemy, and even comes with [a guide](/Assets/AboutAssets.md)!
 The guide explains the asset bundle side of Toilet Leech, as it is not as straight forward as the coding side.
 The code of this project can be found under the `src` directory, and as you can see, there doesn't need to be much code for a custom enemy.